ukdutkarsh67/SauceDemo/README.md

-# Saucedemo Testing README
+# Saucedemo

-This README provides instructions for testing the Saucedemo website, focusing on the Login, Logout functionality, Homepage, Shopping Cart, Checkout, and Product Page sections.
+This is a sample test automation framework for www.saucedemo.com.
+SauceDemo is a sample website built by SauceLabs that allows users to practice browser automation.

 ## Prerequisites
 - Ensure you have a modern web browser installed (Google Chrome, Firefox, etc.).